Our Yoga Teachers

 Brenda is a registered nurse with over 30 years of critical care experience who currently works in the operating room.
 She had practiced yoga intermittently for many, many years and wanted to be a yoga teacher but life was

 Finally, the pieces all came together and she was able to obtain her 200-hour teaching certification here at Center for Health and Healing.
 She believes that a yoga practice is possible for everyone and is inspired to make it more accessible and understandable to anyone who wishes to have more balance in his or her life.
-She is currently in the process of obtaining her 500 master level yoga teacher training.
+She has her 500 master level yoga teacher training.

 Brenda, forever a student herself, is fascinated with yoga philosophy and is eager to delve deeper.
 She loves to teach with an emphasis on alignment and proper form to build strength and improve balance.
 She is grateful to be able to share her passion for health and well being through yoga and hopes to encourage others on their path to better health and improved well being.